scotty-james/Doggy-And-Soul--MS4/README.md

 ### Blog Page
 > - Dedicated blog page which will be used for presenting market specific content.
 > - Users can access blogs and information on this page.
+> - Total number of blog posts displayed which adjusts as blogs are added/removed.

 ![blog-page](documents/images/readme_images/blog-page.png)
 ![individual-blog](documents/images/readme_images/individual-blog.png)